-Currently, as we have no homing centre of our own, Wadars animals are cared for in commercial kennels and catteries or with our volunteer fosterers until suitable homes can be found.
+Whilst we have our rehoming cattery and small animal unit on site, Wadars dogs are cared for in commercial kennels or with our volunteer fosterers until suitable homes can be found for them.

 We also have the support of various wildlife sanctuaries in the area.
-Wadars at Ferring will be a dedicated rehoming and wildlife centre and forms part of the Charity's vision for the next ten years.
+The plan is for Wadars at Ferring to be a dedicated rehoming and wildlife centre and forms part of the Charity's vision for the next ten years.

 At the heart of Wadars is the dedication and support of our many volunteers who give so tirelessly of their time and love for our animals.

-Even after the new centre is built, we will still need our volunteer fosterers for the most precious of our rescued animals plus a whole army of helpers from manning the phones and raising much needed funds, to hands on work with the animals and of course, your generous donations.
+Even after the centre is complete, we will still need our volunteer fosterers for the most precious of our rescued animals plus a whole army of helpers from manning the phones and raising much needed funds, to hands on work with the animals and of course, your generous donations.

-Our move to Ferring has only been made possible because of the incredible generosity of the late Denise Sandberg.
+Our move to Ferring was made possible because of the incredible generosity of the late Denise Sandberg.

-This is only the beginning; we will need to raise the money to build the new Centre at the same time as raising £400,000 every year for vet fees, food, heating and our wildlife rescue and rehabilitation work.
+This is only the beginning; we will need to raise the money to develop the rest of the Centre at the same time as raising more than £500,000 every year for vet fees, food, heating and our wildlife rescue and rehabilitation work.

-The new Centre at Ferring will take several years to develop so please be patient with us.
+Development of the whole Centre at Ferring will take several years to achieve so please be patient with us.